-Rural-urban linkages are reciprocal flows of people, goods, services, money and environmental services.44
+Rural-urban linkages are reciprocal flows of people, goods, services, money and environmental services.

 Under certain conditions, aided by geographical proximity, they can lead to interdependence between rural and urban, and to the formation of intermediate rural-urban functional areas (territories) that very often cut across administrative boundaries and that encompass a number of rural localities, as well as a few towns and small and medium cities.
 Such areas cannot be treated as rural or as urban; they share elements of both, and are distinct from both.
-Breaking the analytical, policy, programming and investment silos between urban and rural development is essential to be able to promote the development of these distinct societies, of the 5 billion people that live therein, and of the spaces they occupy.
+Breaking the analytical, policy, programming and investment silos between urban and rural development is

-44 Because of the terms of reference of this study, we did not include the environmental dimension of rural-urban relations in this review.
+&lt;sup>44 Because of the terms of reference of this study, we did not include the environmental dimension of rural-urban relations in this review.
 However, we believe that this is a major element of these relations, one of increasing importance, and also a growing source of conflict (e.g., land, water, pollution).
 We encourage the Ford Foundation to complete the review with an analysis of environmental rural-urban linkages that distinguishes between large cities and towns and small and medium cities.